Tokyo Designers Week

-Tokyo Design Week (TDW), formally known as Tokyo Designers Week, was an annual design event that occurred from 2005–2016, at Meiji Jingu Gaien in central Tokyo, Japan.
+Tokyo Design Week (TDW), formally known as Tokyo Designers Week, was an annual design event that occurred from 2005 to 2016, at Meiji Jingu Gaien in central Tokyo, Japan.
 The event featured product design, interior design and had expanded to include art and graphic design as well as short films.
 Since 2005, Tokyo Design Week had been held at Meiji Jingu Gaien, near Gaienmae Station on the Tokyo Metro Ginza Line.

 History

 Originally named Tokyo Designers Week, the event began in 1995 as a trade show for interior and product design, taking inspiration from trade shows like Salone del Mobile in Milan, Italy.
 Before 2005, the event was held on the artificial island of Odaiba in Tokyo bay.
 In recent years the show was opened to the public and added extra categories to include all aspects of art and design.

 Two key fairs within Tokyo Design Week for many years were: 100% Design and DesignTide.